CyberSecuriTim/azure-packet-capture/README.md

 - Enter "tcp.port == 3389" into the wireshark display filter.
   - The Remote Desktop Protocol server software (running on our Windows 10 Azure VM) "listens" on TCP port 3389.
-  - I have blurred the multiple appearances of the client's IP address connecting to the Windows 10 VM for privacy concerns, as that is the public IP address associated with my host computer.
+  - I have blurred the multiple appearances of the client's IP address connecting to the Windows 10 VM for privacy concerns, as that is the public IP address associated with the computer I used to perform this lab.

 - Observe that there is a constant flow of network traffic being captured by wireshark while filtering for RDP traffic.